Aerial silk: Tricks

-The three main categories of tricks are climbs, wraps, and drops.
-Climbs employed by aerialists range from purely practical and efficient, such as the Russian climb, to athletic and elegant, such as the straddle climb.
+The four main categories of tricks are climbs, wraps, drops, and dives.
+Climbs employed by aerialists range from predominantly practical and efficient, such as the Russian climb, to athletic and elegant, such as the straddle climb.
 Wraps are static poses where aerialists wrap the silks around one or more parts of their body.
 In general, the more complicated the wrap, the stronger the force of friction and the less effort required to hold oneself up.
-Some wraps, such as the straddle-back-balance, actually allow performers to completely release their hands.
-Foot locks are a sub-category of wraps where the silks are wrapped around one or both feet; for instance, an ankle hang.
-In a drop, performers wrap themselves high up on the silks before falling to a lower position.
+Some wraps, such as the cross-back-straddle, allow performers to completely release their hands.
+Footlocks are a sub-category of wraps where the silks are wrapped around one or both feet, creating tension on the fabric above.
+In a drop, performers wrap themselves on the silks before falling to a lower position.
 Drops can combine aspects of free fall, rolling or otherwise rotating oneself before landing in a new pose.
-Preparation for a drop can make for a pretty wrap, but the ultimate goal is the fall rather than the pose.
-Of the three trick types, drops require the most strength and are also the most potentially dangerous.
+Preparation for a drop can make for a aesthetically pleasing wrap, but the ultimate goal is the fall rather than the pose.
+Dives, similar to drops, require performers to wrap themselves in the silks, and with a release, the dive is typically just a rotation around themselves, creating a smoother experience.
+Of the four trick types, drops require the most strength and are also the most potentially dangerous.